This post has been updated (in particular, the pop culture references) since its original publish date.

 Not because I’m excited about writing this post (or because I’m excited about everyone abandoning my blog when they read this…please, please don’t leave me) but because…well…I had a raw liver smoothie shot today.

 And dang.
 That’s some good, clean, long-lasting energy.

-It’s also something I’d never in a million years have thought I’d have on my regular menu.
-But then I became a weird real foodist, obsessed with finding and eating all the most nutrient-rich foods on the planet just to see what I’d been missing in my decades of Standard American Dieting (which got me – and kept me – firmly anchored in Nowhere).
+It’s also something I’d never in a million years have thought I’d have on the menu.
+But then I became a weird “real foodie;” curious about finding and trying all the weirdest, most nutrient-rich foods on the planet – just to see what I’d been missing in my decades of Standard American Dieting.

-Bone marrow, organ meats, fermented cod liver oil, even crickets – you name it, I’m weirdly excited about trying it.
+Bone marrow, raw milk, organ meats – you name it, I’m weirdly excited about trying it.
+Why not?

-I’m talking about foods like raw milk, eggs, seafood, and especially organ meats.
-(This book paints an amazing picture.)
+I’m talking about foods like raw milk, eggs, seafood….and especially, liver.

 These foods are not weird.
 In fact, no food is weird.
 Food is just food.
 There’s food we’re familiar with, and there’s food we’re not familiar with.
 It’s social conditioning, really.

 Yes, there are concerns that go beyond social conditioning, and they crop up whenever I talk about one of these “weird foods.”
 Generally, these concerns are myths or, at the very least, totally overblown.
 Specifically, when it comes to the liver, I hear:

 - Doesn’t the liver store toxins, so when we eat it, we’re eating toxins?
 (No. nonononono.
 Read this.)

 - Doesn’t the liver contain toxic levels of vitamin A?
 (This one’s too long for a blog post – I recorded a podcast and wrote a huge section in my book dispelling this myth.)